2010 Speedway Grand Prix of Poland

 The 2010 FIM Toruń Speedway Grand Prix of Poland was the fifth race of the 2010 Speedway Grand Prix season.
 It took place on 19 June at the MotoArena Toruń in Toruń, Poland.

 The Polish Grand Prix, first hosted in Toruń, was won by Pole Tomasz Gollob, who beat Poles Rune Holta and Jarosław Hampel and Jason Crump of Australia.
-It was first time in SGP history, when podium was won by riders from the same country.
+This was the first time in SGP history that the podium was won by riders from the same country.

 Riders

-The Speedway Grand Prix Commission nominated Adrian Miedziński as Wild Card, and Artur Mroczka and Maciej Janowski both as Track Reserves.
-Injured Emil Sayfutdinov will be replaced by first Qualified Substitutes Piotr Protasiewicz again.
-The Draw was made on June 18 at 13:00 CEST by Michał Zalewski, President (=Mayor) of Toruń.
+The Speedway Grand Prix Commission nominated Adrian Miedziński as a wild card, and Artur Mroczka and Maciej Janowski as track reserves.
+The injured Emil Sayfutdinov was replaced by first qualified substitutes Piotr Protasiewicz again.
+The draw was made on 18 June at 13:00 CEST by Michał Zalewski, president (mayor) of Toruń.